Employment-Based Immigration Quiz

-The following online interactive quiz will test your knowledge and sharpen your skills regarding immigration laws and procedures relating to employment-based (EB) immigration.
-Before taking the quiz, you may want to review the materials contained in our website concerning EB immigration.
+The following online interactive quiz will test your knowledge and sharpen your skills regarding immigration laws and procedures relating to employment-based (EB) temporary working visas and green cards.
+Before taking the quiz, you may want to review our Green Cards through Employment and our Temporary Visas pages.
 This is an open-book test.
-If you answer at least seven of the ten questions correctly, we will give you the opportunity to see each of the correct answers followed by a brief explanation.
+If you answer at least seven of the ten questions correctly, we will give you the opportunity to see each of the correct answers followed by an explanation.
 If not, you may reread the materials and retake the test as many times as you wish.
 Good luck!

-1. All workers in the following category require the approval of a PERM application before their employers can submit an immigrant visa petition (form I-140) on their
+1. All workers in the following category require the approval of a PERM application before their employers can submit an immigrant visa petition (Form I-140) on their behalf:

 • EB-1